mnicolas94/facticus-deploy/README.md

 2. Override variables: a list of scriptable objects overrides.
 An override is just a new value that will be overriden in the build for a scriptable object in your project.
 More info in the sections [below](https://github.com/mnicolas94/facticus-deploy/edit/main/README.md#override-variables-feature).
 3. Platforms: a list of Build-Deploy platforms pairs.
 Each element of the list describes a platform to build for, a platform to deploy to and whether the build should be flagged with [Development build](https://docs.unity3d.com/Manual/BuildSettings.html).

+After configuring yout Set press the `Build and Deploy` button to start building your game remotely.
+The first time, you have to provide a github authentication token.
+Info on how te get one [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and [here](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?apiVersion=2022-11-28).
+This token will be stored in the project's [Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) so it wont be versioned by git for security reasons.

 ## Override variables feature
 > TODO